fuzhouch/qbranch/README.md

-# Qbranch: Alternative implementation of Microsoft Bond.
+# Qbranch: Alternative implementation of Microsoft Bond

 QBranch is a hobby project, which tries to provide an alternative implementation of [Microsoft Bond](https://github.com/Microsoft/Bond),